-On January 21, 2020, the Company issued an unsecured promissory note to the Sponsor, pursuant to which the Company borrowed an aggregate principal amount of \$300,000, which amount was outstanding as of March 31, 2020.
+On January 21, 2020, the Company issued an unsecured promissory note to the Sponsor, pursuant to which the Company borrowed an aggregate principal amount of \$300,000.
 The note was non-interest bearing and payable on the earlier of (i) June 30, 2020 and (ii) the completion of the Initial Public Offering.
 The borrowings outstanding under the note in the amount of \$300,000 were repaid upon the consummation of the Initial Public Offering on April 30, 2020.